 What is vegan cosmetics?

 Vegan means animal-free.
 People who live vegan completely abandon products of animal origin.
-However, this does not only apply to food.
+This does not only apply to food.
 Cosmetics with animal ingredients are also taboo for vegans.
 In other words, all ingredients derived from animals have no place in the vegan bathroom.
 But vegan goes one step further.
 All products must be produced without animal testing.
-And it is precise with this criterion that many beauty companies do not always move in the grey zone.
+It is precisely with this criterion that many beauty companies always move in a grey zone.
 Although they do not use animal ingredients in eyeshadows, makeup, lipstick, etc., they still rely heavily on animal testing in the test series for market launches.
-Nevertheless, they adorn themselves with the tempting “vegan cosmetics” seal.
+And nevertheless, they adorn themselves with the tempting “vegan cosmetics” seal.
 The reason: vegan has become a real marketing boost.

 Which active ingredients are out of place in vegan cosmetic products?